10 and a half to 14 years

 What comes next

 At 14, young people move on to Explorer Scouts, run at District level rather than by individual Groups.
-We will help your Scout find an Explorer Unit when the time comes.
+We’ll help your Scout find an Explorer Unit when the time comes.

 Joining Scouts